 required fees and charges.

-Off-Campus Recreation Center Fee Adjustment
+Recreation Center Fee Waiver

 - The Office of the University Registrar and the vice provost for enrollment management are responsible for considering and approving exceptions to published tuition and required fees assessment policy.